 Includes 3 standards that support outcomes where consumers receive and experience services in the least restrictive and safe manner through restraint minimisation.
-Standards applicable to this service fully attained. --- --

-Wallingford Rest Home has restraint minimisation and safe practice policies and procedures in place.
-At the time of the audit there were no residents with restraint or enablers.
+Margaret Wilson Complex has restraint minimisation and safe practice policies and procedures in place.
 Staff receive training in restraint minimisation and challenging behaviour management.
+On the day of audit there were no residents with restraint and four residents using enablers.